How Much Does Roof Replacement Cost in 2024?

 Fill out the form to compare prices and estimates from local roofing companies.

 Are you looking to hire a roofing contractor?
-If so, here’s what you need to know about roofing contractor cost and about finding the top rated roofers near you.
+If so, here’s what you need to know about roofing contractor costs and about finding the top-rated roofers near you.

 Do you dread seeing rain in the weather forecast?
 Do you have to rush to place buckets under newly sprouting water leaks?
 Have you had recent storms which have ripped the shingles from your roof?

-It may be time to get your roof replaced but you may be worried about the roofing contractor cost.
+It may be time to get your roof replaced but you may be worried about the roofing contractor’s cost.
 This can be a very expensive repair.
-According to Home Advisor, the national average is between $5000 to $10,000 to get a roof replaced.
+According to Home Advisor (Angi), the national average is between $5000 to $10,000 to get a roof replaced.

 - Code requirements

 - How many skylights, chimneys, and other features to workaround